-Is post nasal drip curable?
+Question: Is there a post nasal drip cure?
 Can you get antibiotics for it?
-And do sinus infections cause it?
+Aside from sinus infections, what are the other causes for it?

 We make mucous in the nose and sinus cavities, about a quart a day.
 It serves as a lubricant, think motor oil, that traps particles in the nose- dust, virus, contaminants, bacteria- and is swept back by cilia into the back of the nose and then down the throat into the stomach.
 The stomach acid then destroys or inactivates these contaminants.
 The mucous is usually a thin lubricating layer.